andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 the Nasher with an audience before opening night.
 As an engineer I'm always on the lookout to isolate as many variables as possible.

-<h4 class="article-subheader">This Is It, Don't Get Scared Now</h4>
+Then right before the first performance Mark adds another variable.

+"Andy, I know we haven't practiced this but I want you to grab the spear from Cate and you'll carry it offstage."

+Sure thing, Mark, no way that could *possibly* end up in disaster.
+So I practice the spear handoff a few times with Cate, a move that requires a pirouette in the opposite direction of what we've been practicing the last couple weeks.
+And a last minute scribble on my spreadsheet.

+<h4 class="article-subheader">Opening Night</h4>
+Outside of the last minute spearouette addition I feel ready.
 Rehearsals have worn me down and I'm ready for the real thing.
-I've got my system down, I've got my spreadsheets printed.
+I've got my system down.
 I'm prepared.
 Calm.
 Confident.

 The night before our first performance I sleep like a damn baby.
 When I arise I find a ladybug on my pillow - that's gotta be good luck right?
 But then again,